Central Bank of Armenia: Instruments used by the Central Bank to maintain financial stability

 In order to identify probable risks affecting financial system, the Central Bank analyses a number of indicators of local and external financial system, as well as of the real sector, monitors financial markets, and oversights payment systems.
-At this stage, the Central Bank analyses financial system pillars (financial institutions, financial infrastructure and financial markets), as well as developments in macro economy.
+At this stage, the Central Bank analyses financial system pillars (financial institutions, financial market infrastructure and financial markets), as well as developments in macro economy.
 The Central Bank draws on analysis of all factors that might directly or indirectly affect stable functioning of the financial system.
 Another important tool to assess financial stability is indicators of financial soundness endorsed by IMF.

 The Central Bank also uses internationally known stress-testing models to assess the vulnerability of financial system in time of probable risks materialising.
 Stress scenarios are simple “what if” events, which allows to assess the costs of financial system or individual participants.

 In maintaining financial system's stability an important aspect is risk controlling.
 The Central Bank carries out risk controlling by implementing prudential and macro prudential policies, as well as supervision of the financial system.
 Prudential regulation presumes setting a certain regulatory framework for an individual institution in order to keep risks affecting an individual institution's stability under manageable limits.
 Macro prudential policy itself means using prudential instruments, which will provide the stability of the financial system as a whole.
 Macro prudential regulation is aimed to minimize systemic risks.